choppen5/twilio-client-outbound-conf/README.md

 ### Twilio steps

-You will need after pressing the Heroku deploy button, so we will prepare by getting these values:
+You will need these after pressing the Deploy to Heroku button, so we will prepare by getting these values:

 - Log into your Twilio account, note the following items,
 	- Your Twilio Account Sid